-CAR FREE TRICK OR TREATING
+CAR FREE TRICK OR TREATING GUIDE

-How to plan Car Free Trick or Treating on your own street (instructions apply for any Portland neighborhood):
+for how neighbors can plan “Car Free Trick or Treating” on your own street by closing your street to through traffic (applies to any Portland neighborhood):

 1: Apply for road closure with free PBOT Block Party Permit